MolecularAI/route-distances/README.md

 ## Usage

-The tool will install the `calc_aizynthfinder_distances` that is used to calculate distances and clusters for AiZynthFinder output
+The tool will install the `cluster_aizynth_output` that is used to calculate distances and clusters for AiZynthFinder output

-    calc_aizynthfinder_distances --files finder_output1.hdf5 finder_output2.hdf5 --output finder_distances.hdf5 --nclusters 0
+    cluster_aizynth_output --files finder_output1.hdf5 finder_output2.hdf5 --output finder_distances.hdf5 --nclusters 0

 This will perform TED calculations and add a column `distance_matrix` with the distances and column `cluster_labels` with the cluster labels for each route to the output file.